hhay1981/recipe/README.md

 ### My Favourite Gluten-Free Cookie Recipe!

 Peanut butter chocolate chip deliciousness using coconut flour!

-The creator describes these cookies as paleo-friendly, low carb, gluten free, and dairy free.
+The creator describes these cookies as:
+- paleo-friendly
+- low carb
+- gluten free
+- dairy free

 Coconut flour is high in fiber and protein, which means it can keep you fuller for longer.

 #### Source
 [Well Plated](https://www.wellplated.com/coconut-flour-cookies/)